Replacing Sliding Glass Door Lock | How to Install & Repair

 Another popular option is the double-bolt lock which is usually installed by the jamb and is kept intact through interlocking bolts.
 An example of this lock style can be seen on the Safe Slider shop website.

-Before you start fiddling with your lock, you should have a basic understanding of the parts that make up a sliding glass door lock, and how they work together to make the locking mechanism function properly.
+Before you start replacing sliding glass door lock hardware yourself, you should have a basic understanding of the parts that make up a sliding glass door lock, and how they work together to make the locking mechanism function properly.
 Traditional locks are usually composed of three major parts: the cylinder, bolt latch, and the box and strike plate.

 Cylinder